Hot Topics Home and Family Healthy Kids Teen Health Health Guide

 How Emotional Intelligence Can Help Children Manage Stress

 EQ is a powerful skill that can help us better understand ourselves, overcome challenges, and build strong relationships with others.
 People with a high EQ can tolerate and constructively manage challenging feelings like sadness, anger, and fear.
 They also accept themselves and empathize with others.
-According to Wendy Baron of the Chopra Center, children with higher EQ have less anxiety because they have the ability to respond rather than react, and to understand what triggers their stress.
+According to Wendy Baron, formerly of the Chopra Center, children with higher EQ have less anxiety because they have the ability to respond rather than react, and to understand what triggers their stress.

 By learning to express emotions, listen actively, and consider multiple perspectives, children will develop more positive, caring, respectful relationships with others; resolve conflicts more easily; and become less stressed and more optimistic.
 When children are able to effectively manage their emotions related to stress and anxiety, they can regulate their nervous system so they can stay happy and healthy.